ReubenUKGB/ready-or-not-realistic-screen-effects/README.md

 **A:** This mod will override any mod that modifies post-processing assets, camera assets, camera blueprints, weapon blueprints and widget blueprints, depending on the load order.

+Find any bugs, problems or suggestions?
+Please feel free to submit an issue or start a discussion.

 ## Note

-If you wish to edit and package these files manually you'll need [UE4SS](https://github.com/UE4SS-RE/RE-UE4SS/tree/main) to generate `.usmap` mapping files for [UAssetGUI](https://github.com/atenfyr/UAssetGUI) to view the files properly  (you'll also need to convert the `.json` files to UAsset files using UAssetGUI before packaging) and [Unreal Engine 5.3](https://github.com/EpicGames/UnrealEngine/tree/5.3) to compress the files into `.pak` format via UnrealPak.
+If you wish to edit and package these files manually you'll need [UE4SS](https://github.com/UE4SS-RE/RE-UE4SS/tree/main) to generate `.usmap` mapping files for [UAssetGUI](https://github.com/atenfyr/UAssetGUI) to view the files properly and [Unreal Engine 5.3](https://github.com/EpicGames/UnrealEngine/tree/5.3) to compress the files into `.pak` format via UnrealPak.